-(F. DIP) joint restraint shall comply with QCSDCOP Standard Detail 303Q-1 and 303Q-2.
+F. DIP joint restraint shall comply with QCSD 303Q-1 and 303Q-2.

-4.7.14 --ELECTRONIC MARKERS
+4.7.14 ELECTRONIC MARKERS

-A.-Tracer wire shall be placed above all public water mains, service connections and fire lines per QCSD 319Q-1 and 319Q-2.
-All splices of trace wire shall be Copperhead Snakebite or 3M DBR moisture displacement connectors.

-B.-A continuity test shallwill be performed at the completion of installation.
-Passing test results shall be provided for all pipe segments within the EOR's Engineer of Record's as-built data and plan set.

-TracerC.
-Trace wire stations shall be required on all mains without sufficient valves and other points necessary to access the wire to maintain accurate signal strength.

-D. Maximum distance between test stations shall not exceed five-hundred (500') feet.
-Refer to QCSDCOP-Standard Detail 319Q-2.
+- A. Tracer wire shall be placed above all public water mains, service connections and fire lines per QCSD 319Q-1 and 319Q-2.
+All splices of trace wire shall be Copperhead Snakebite or 3M DBR moisture displacement connectors. - B. A continuity test shall be performed at the completion of installation.
+Passing test results shall be provided for all pipe segments within the EOR's as-built data and plan set. - C. Tracer wire stations shall be required on all mains without sufficient valves and other points necessary to access the wire to maintain accurate signal strength. - D. Maximum distance between test stations shall not exceed five-hundred (500') feet.
+Refer to QCSD 319Q-2.

-4.7.15 --PIPE COVER
+4.7.15 PIPE COVER

-A. Water mains shall be installed to minimum and maximum depths measured from the proposed finished grade to top of pipe as follows:

-- 1. Water main shall have a minimum cover of four (4') feet. - 2.-Public water mains that are installed through undeveloped property (i.e., locations where the final finished grade elevation is not known, particularly along future street alignments), shall have a minimum cover of five (5') feet from the existing grades. - 3.-Subsequent fills that produce a cover depth in excess of six (6') feet shall require the main to be vertically realigned within the four to six (4'-6') foot envelope. - 4.
-Maximum cover over water mains shall be six (6') feet, except at vertical re-alignments necessary to avoid conflicts with other utilities. and stormdrains - B.-If a water main is installed within an area to be filled at a later time, adequate pipe protection shall be provided.
+- A. Water mains shall be installed to minimum and maximum depths measured from the proposed finished grade to top of pipe as follows: - 1.
+Water main shall have a minimum cover of four (4') feet. - 2.
+Public water mains that are installed through undeveloped property (i.e., locations where the final finished grade elevation is not known, particularly along future street alignments), shall have a minimum cover of five (5') feet from the existing grades. - 3.
+Subsequent fills that produce a cover depth in excess of six (6') feet shall require the main to be vertically realigned within the four to six (4'-6') foot envelope. - 4.
+Maximum cover over water mains shall be six (6') feet, except at vertical re-alignments necessary to avoid conflicts with other utilities. - B. If a water main is installed within an area to be filled at a later time, adequate pipe protection shall be provided.
 This may include a temporary berm or constructing the water main to a minimum cover below existing grade.
-The EOR Engineer of Record shall notify the COP Public Works/TOPV Utilities Department of such occurrences and address them in the design report or master plan and civil plans. - C. Concrete encasement of water mains is prohibited to achieve separation from sewer.
+The EOR shall notify the COP Public Works/TOPV Utilities Department of such occurrences and address them in the design report or master plan and civil plans.

-4.7.16--WASH CROSSINGS
+4.7.16 WASH CROSSINGS

-A. All wash crossings shallwill be constructed using restrained joint Class 350 (CL350) Ductile Iron Pipe (DIP).
-Bury requirements to place water mains under washes or channels shall be based upon the scour depth of the one-hundred (100) - year peak design discharge (Q100) in the channel or wash.
-The minimum depth of bury below the design flow line of the channel or wash shall be per Table 5-7, GES, Table 5-7, unless site-specific geotechnical and hydraulic data is provided.
+A. All wash crossings shall be constructed using restrained joint Class 350 (CL350) DIP.
+Bury requirements to place water mains under washes or channels shall be based upon the scour depth of the one-hundred (100) year peak design discharge (Q100) in the channel or wash.
+The minimum depth of

-B.-Wash crossings with a one-hundred (100) year flow above five-hundred (500) cubic feet per second (cfs), shall have the scour depth estimated using Arizona State Standard Attachment SSA 5-96, Guideline 2, Level I, as published by ADWR.
-The EORthe Arizona Department of Water Resources.
-The engineer shall estimate the depth of scour and design the top of pipe to be three (3') feet below the estimated scour depth.
-The EOR engineer shall provide a detailed analysis of the scour depth with final plans for review and approval.

-C.-All pipelines that must be located within the scour zone or do not meet the minimum required depth of bury, as indicated above, shall be protected by installing a cut-off wall, and energy dissipation downstream of the pipeline to stabilize the scour depth to a minimum of three (3') feet above the pipeline.
-The EOR engineer shall design the cut-off wall energy dissipation and include details on the improvement plans.
+- bury below the design flow line of the channel or wash shall be per Table 5-7, unless site-specific geotechnical and hydraulic data is provided. - B. Wash crossings with a one-hundred (100) year flow above five-hundred (500) cubic feet per second (cfs), shall have the scour depth estimated using Arizona State Standard Attachment SSA 5-96, Guideline 2, Level I, as published by ADWR.
+The EOR shall estimate the depth of scour and design the top of pipe to be three (3') feet below the estimated scour depth.
+The EOR shall provide a detailed analysis of the scour depth with final plans for review and approval. - C. All pipelines that must be located within the scour zone or do not meet the minimum required depth of bury, as indicated above, shall be protected by installing a cut-off wall, and energy dissipation downstream of the pipeline to stabilize the scour depth to a minimum of three (3') feet above the pipeline.
+The EOR shall design the cut-off wall energy dissipation and include details on the improvement plans.
 The City/Town Engineer shall review pipe protection and scour stabilization requirements on an individual project basis.

-4.7.17--SEPARATIONS AND VERTICAL REALIGNMENTS
+4.7.17 SEPARATIONS AND VERTICAL REALIGNMENTS